datstartup/ubuntuopenbox/lessons/m11-four-essential-commands.md

 This may be the most boring chapter of this series, but arguably the most important one.

 ### What is Command-line?
-Command-line is a environment acting as the mediator between you human and your operating system.
+Command-line is an environment acting as the mediator between you human and your operating system.

-A command is text written in a specific syntax (to assure computer can understand what users want).
+A command is text written in a specific syntax (to assure the computer can understand what users want).

 After entering a command into a terminal, the shell of your OS passes it to the OS to execute.